 SCAN's confidential and proprietary information is nonpublic information that is created, recorded, or used in support of SCAN business.
 It involves much of our daily work processes and outputs-including SCAN's plans and strategies.

-Our confidential member information is called Protected Health Information (PHI) and Personal Information (PI).
+Our members' confidential and proprietary information is called "Protected Health Information," or "PHI."